 For all the latest deals, guides and loopholes simply sign up today – it's spam-free!

-UK travel insurance is not a special type of policy – it's just normal travel insurance that happens to apply to domestic trips.
-When buying a single-trip policy, you can normally specify that you'll be travelling within the UK.
-With annual multi-trip policies, the UK is normally included if you say you'll be travelling in Europe or worldwide (though check as policies can differ) – so you may already have cover if you have an existing annual policy.
+Yet UK travel insurance is not a special type of policy – it's just normal travel insurance that happens to apply to domestic trips.
+When buying a single-trip policy, you can usually specify that you'll be travelling within the UK.
+With annual multi-trip policies, the UK is normally included whether you say you'll be travelling in Europe or worldwide (though check as policies can differ) – so you may already have cover if you have an existing annual policy.

 Either way, the idea's the same: UK travel insurance is supposed to provide extra protection for your staycation.
 However, while it covers many of the same things as overseas travel insurance, not everything's the same...

-This is arguably the biggest difference between travel insurance for UK trips and overseas travel insurance.
 Abroad, the costs of a medical emergency, whether illness or injury, can quickly add up.
-Accordingly, most policies cover you for treatment in a state-run hospital and come with big claim limits to pay for those bills (even if they're not always necessary).
+Accordingly, most policies cover you for treatment in a state-run hospital and come with big claim limits to pay for those bills (even if those limits aren't always necessary).

-But in the UK, the NHS provides hospital treatment free at the point of use – and you're expected to use it, or your own private healthcare plan, instead of claiming against your insurance.
-And since medical cover is one of the main components of all travel insurance policies, that raises the question – should you bother with it for a UK break?
+But in the UK, the NHS provides hospital treatment that's free at the point of use – and you're expected to use it, or your own private healthcare plan, instead of claiming on your insurance.
+And since medical cover is one of the main components of all travel insurance policies, that raises the question – should you bother with travel insurance for UK holidays?
 Read on to find out more...

 What does UK travel insurance cover?

-To be covered at all, your trip must first fit your insurer's definition of a UK holiday – and this not as straightforward as it sounds.
+To be covered at all, your trip must first fit your insurer's definition of what a UK holiday is – and this is not as straightforward as it sounds.

-Generally, you'll only be covered if your trip involves spending at least two consecutive nights in pre-booked accommodation.
+Generally, you'll only be covered if your trip involves spending at least two consecutive nights in booked accommodation.

-This means that very short breaks, road trips and some camping holidays won't usually be covered.
+This means that very short breaks, road trips and some camping holidays won't usually be covered (as when camping you generally book a pitch, rather than accommodation).
 A few insurers also stipulate you must be more than 25 miles away from home.
+Some include the Channel Islands, while others don't.

-But each insurer has their own definition, so check the policy wording carefully to make sure your trip is covered.
+Each insurer has its own definition and exclusions, so check the policy wording carefully to make sure your trip is covered.
 If you're not sure, it's best to ask the insurer directly before buying the policy.

-With medical treatment provided by the NHS, and limited Covid-related cover, why bother with insurance for a UK break?
-Well, it could still cover you for other things you may want to protect yourself against, including:
+Yet as medical expenses are largely covered by the NHS, why bother with insurance for UK travel only?
+Well, it could still cover you for other things you might want to protect yourself against, including:

 - Cancellation – but only for specific, serious reasons.
-These usually include being made redundant, having to do jury service, falling seriously ill (including with Covid-19) or suffering a bereavement.
+Cancellation cover usually includes being made redundant, having to do jury service, falling seriously ill or suffering a bereavement.
 Home emergencies, such as fire, flood or break-in, are also usually covered.

 - Curtailment.
 This is where you go on the trip, but need to cut your holiday short due to an emergency.
-As with cancellation, there's usually a list of (similar) accepted reasons you can claim for, so check the policy wording carefully.
+As with cancellation, there's usually a list of (similar) accepted reasons you can claim for, as well as some exclusions, so check the policy wording carefully.

 - Baggage and personal belongings.
 If your stuff is lost, stolen or damaged while you're away, you should be able to claim, as almost everything you take with you is included – think phone, camera, wallet, expensive clothing and so on.
 Yet be aware policies can vary greatly both in the amount covered (including single-item payout limits) and in the excess – the amount you have to pay towards the claim yourself.